shlomidery10/Swimming/README.md

 # Swimming
- An application for swimming coaches to plan training.
+ An application for swimming coaches to plan training